Sure is quiet out there.

 Attention spans are practically non-existent, mobile is taking over, and we’ve developed a “Diva complex”, where we want, what we want, when we want it.

-So, to maintain engagement, mix photos, videos, and other visuals into your written posts, and format for scanners (use subheadings, bullet points, bolded text to highlight key points).
-Stick to a conversational tone, skip the jargon and don’t forget to check spelling and grammar.
+So, to maintain engagement, mix photos, videos, and other visuals into your written posts, and format for scanners (use subheadings, bullet points, and bolded text to highlight key points).
+Stick to a conversational tone, skip the jargon, and don’t forget to check spelling and grammar.

 10. Research the Competition